nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 `i128`?

 Actually, associated constants were not in Rust 1.0.
-The funny thing is, they were just barely not in Rust 1.0, they were-- It was kind of, like, down to the wire.
-And they came-- I think they landed-- I think they stabilized 1.1, in fact, but because 1.0, still had to have these constants in them, he kind of stop-gap solution at the time was, hey, forget about it.
+The funny thing is, they were just barely not in Rust 1.0, they were— It was kind of, like, down to the wire.
+And they came— I think they landed— I think they stabilized 1.1, in fact, but because 1.0, still had to have these constants in them, he kind of stop-gap solution at the time was, hey, forget about it.
 We'll just, like, because we can shadow type names, and because, you know, integer types are not, like, they're not keywords or anything.
 They're just normal types.
-We'll just-- in the standard library, we'll just have a module called `i8`, and `i16`, and `i32`, and `i64`, and `u8` and so on and so on and so on.
+We'll just— in the standard library, we'll just have a module called `i8`, and `i16`, and `i32`, and `i64`, and `u8` and so on and so on and so on.
 And we'll just put these constants in those modules.
 And for the most part, it'll work out.